Beamanator/Just-To-Learn/graphql/ninja-reading-list/README.md

 -   `nodemon`
     -   `npm install nodemon -g`, run with `nodemon app` to have node server restart whenever you make changes to the app
+-   Tasks for defining graphql schemas:
+    1. Define types
+    1. Define relationships between types
+    1. Define root queries (where users jump into the graph)